In recent years, even school leaders have labelled the performance tables published the government "baffling".

 Each pupil's grades for their best eight GCSE results, including maths and English, are combined to produce an Attainment 8 score which is then compared with other pupils' scores to calculate their Progress 8 score.

 This was considered to be unfair on schools who took in pupils with poorer grades at the end of primary school.
-So, for example, if a child entered Year 7 (the first year of secondary school) with a level 3 in their SATs (below national average), and not a level 4 (national average) or 5 (above national average) or even the magical 6 before it was phased out (well above national average), it would be considered very good progress for them to achieve a grade C pass at GCSE.
+So, for example, if a child entered Year 7 (the first year of secondary school) with a below average result in their primary school SATs, it would be considered good progress for them to achieve a grade 4 pass at GCSE.
 But this wouldn’t necessarily be reflected in the black and white exam results.

 On School Guide, we display more progress with an upwards arrow and less progress as a downwards arrow.
 It’s important to note that less progress is different to no progress.